Tewodros II: Reign

 Tewodros sought to unify and modernise Ethiopia.
 However, since he was nearly always away on campaign during his tenure as emperor, disloyal leaders frequently tried to dislodge him while he was away fighting.
 Within a few years, he had forcibly brought back under direct Imperial rule the Kingdom of Shewa and the province of Gojjam.
 He crushed the many lords and princes of Wollo and Tigray and brought recalcitrant regions of Begemder and Simien under his direct rule.

 He moved the capital city of the Empire from Gondar, first to Debre Tabor, and later to Magdala.
 Tewodros ended the division of Ethiopia among the various regional lords and princes that had vied among each other for power for almost two centuries.
 He forcibly re-incorporated the regions of Gojjam, Tigre, Shewa and Wollo under the direct administration of the Imperial throne after they had been ruled by local branches of the Imperial dynasty (in Gojjam and Shewa) or other noblemen (Wollo).
 With all of his rivals apparently subdued, he imprisoned them and their relatives at Magdala.
-Among the royal and aristocratic prisoners at Magdala was the young Prince of Shewa, Sahle Mariam, the future Emperor Menelik II.
+Among the royal and aristocratic prisoners at Magdala was the young Prince of Shewa, Sahle Maryam, the future Emperor Menelik II.
 Tewodros doted on the young prince, and married him to his own daughter Alitash Tewodros.
 Menelik would eventually escape from Magdala, and abandon his wife, offending Tewodros deeply.

 The death of his beloved wife, Empress Tewabech, marked the start of a deterioration in Tewodros II's behavior.
 Increasingly erratic and vengeful, he gave full rein to some of his more brutal tendencies now that the calming influence of his wife was absent.
 For instance, after the murder of the English traveller, John Bell, who had become the emperor's close friend and confidante, the emperor, in revenge, had 500 prisoners beheaded in Debarek.
 Then, in February 1863, after defeating the rebel, Tedla Gwalu, Tewodros ordered the killing of the 7,000 prisoners he had taken.